 - Create one more bucket by the name yourdomain.com only difference is that you will use this for the sake of redirection to the above bucket.

-- Under properties tab choose Static website hosting and select Redirect requests, there enter the Target bucket or domain (above created bucket www.yourdomain.com) finally enter the Protocol as http or https and save it.
+- Under the properties tab choose Static website hosting and select Redirect requests, there enter the Target bucket or domain (above-created bucket www.yourdomain.com) finally enter the Protocol as HTTP or HTTPS and save it.

 - Click on Services tab under Developer Tools select codePipeline.

 - Select the region where you need to create the pipeline.

 4. Enter the pipeline name and click on next step.

 5. Under Source Provider drop-down select GitHub and click on Connect to GitHub.
 It prompts you to the GitHub login page which creates the webhook between GitHub and codepipeline.
 (Note: if you are not an admin/owner of the repository ask your admin/owner to provide the access).

 - Select the Repository and Branch where your Gatsby.js project resides.